-Use -arch=sm_11 when compiling, e.g.
+Use -arch=sm\11 when compiling, e.g.

+'''

 nvcc -g -G yoursrc.cu -arch=sm_11

+'''

-Though a barrier could in principle be constructed from the atomic operations, its overhead would be quite high, possibly near a microsecond.
-This would not be not much faster than attaining interblock synchronization by returning to the host and calling cudaThreadSynchronize() there.
+Though a barrier could in principle be constructed from the atomic operations, its overhead would be quite high.
+In earlier models that was near a microsecond, and though that problem has been ameliorated in more recent models, implementing a barrier in this manner. would not be not much faster than attaining interblock synchronization by returning to the host and calling cudaThreadSynchronize() there.
 Recall that the latter is a possible way to implement a barrier, since global memory stays intact in between kernel calls, but again, it would be slow.